Restream/reindexer/fulltext.md

 result: "e <b>text</b>"

+### Snippet_n

-snippet_n - highlights text area and erase other text it has 4 position arguments and two named arguments.
+Snippet_n highlights text area and erase other text.
+More flexible version of the snippet function.
+It has 4 position arguments and 5 named arguments.
 The named arguments are optional and can be passed in any order.

 - `first` String that will be inserted before found text area
 - `second` String that will be inserted after found text area
 - `third`  Number of symbols that will be placed before area
 - `fourth`  Number of symbols that will be placed after area
 - `pre_delim` Named argument.
-Delimiter before snippets ,default space
+Delimiter before snippets, default nothing
 - `post_delim` Named argument.
-Delimiter after snippets ,default nothing
+Delimiter after snippets, default space
+- `with_area` Named argument.
+Takes the value 0 or 1.
+Print the beginning and end of the fragment relative to the beginning of the document in characters (UTF-8) in the format [B,E] after `pre_delim`
+- `left_bound` Named argument.
+UTF-8 character string.
+The beginning of the fragment is the character from the string `left_bound` if it occurs before `third`
+- `right_bound` Named argument.
+UTF-8 character string.
+The end of the fragment is a character from the string `right_bound` if it occurs before `fourth`

 String values must be enclosed into single quotes.